zoverlvx/Sprint-Challenge-Lambda-Times-React/README.md

 ## Self-Study/Essay Questions

 - [ ] What are PropTypes used for?
 Please describe why it's important to type check our data in JavaScript.

+A: PropTypes are used for specifying what types should be being passed down to your component.
+	It's important to know what type is being passed down to a component because the inner logic of a component relies on each piece of data being a specific type.
+	If a type doesn't match up against a method being applied, errors may occur.

 - [ ] Describe a life-cycle event in React?

+A: A life-cycle event describes when a component has been created, mounted, unmounted, or destroyed in the DOM.
+	You can specify what ought to take place during each process by using built-in React Component methods like componentDidMount.

 - [ ] Explain the details of a Higher Order Component?

+A: A Higher Order Component is a function or class that returns another function or class component.

 - [ ] What are three different ways to style components in React?
 Explain some of the benefits of each.

+A: By use of styled components, CSS/a preprocessor, or by passing objects into the style attribute of a JSX tag.

 ## Project Setup